Friday, 29 August 2025

 To start with this approach, you will have to think about the possible impacts of any change that might happen.
 You can try horizon scanning, which is a technique that tries to identify trends while they appear on the market.
 Looking at the trends in your company, with the market, and with the world will give you valuable insights into the actions you need to take.

 A perfect example is to understand how technologies will develop.
 Knowing that something might be introduced to the market, whether software or a device that can help you improve your business, can bring you many benefits.
-You can already start thinking of implementing it in your business and prepare by your people.
+You can already start thinking of implementing it in your business and prepare by training your people.
 And most importantly, you will rethink what is possible and impossible.

 Consider possible implications